-SmartLists are also directly accessible on physical readers during an inventory.
+SmartLists are also directly accessible on Windows Mobile devices during an inventory.
 The drop-down menu containing the SmartList entries will appear in the field of the column and you can easily choose the appropriate entry from the list.

 Note: If you plan to print barcode labels of your SmartList, be sure to read "Label Width Limits," page 7-5.